rcloran/lr-inaturalist-publish/README.md

 navigate to the collection and click the "Publish" button at the top.
 Your images will be uploaded to iNaturalist, and observations will be created.

+Keywords on your photos may be used as iNaturalist tags, species guesses, or both, depending on how you configured the publish service.

 If you have multiple photos that belong to one observation, you can group them before publishing so that only one observation will be created.
 Select the photos that should be grouped together, and use the `File` -> `Plug-in Extras`